 Lesson 12 :… but I’m not a foodie

 When I did pay for my meals, I was not deceived.
 LA is the place to be if you are vegan, gluten- or dairy-free and want to eat organic and local.
 It’s the best.
 I usually don’t have much choice when eating out, but this time I was almost overwhelmed by the multiple appetizing options on the menu.
 I splurge without a second thought, and did not regret spending that money on great food.
+I can’t wait to try some of the restaurants when I get home that I have neglected in recent years.
+I never realized that many of the top restaurants Roanoke has across the city are full of options for vegans.
 However, although I do enjoy beautiful plates full of colors and fresh vegetables, I don’t get head-over-heels eating a delicious meal.
 It’s crazy how I am realizing that after all these years obsessing over food, I am not indeed that much into it.
 I want to eat something healthy and balanced for sure, but I don’t mind having a slice of pizza for lunch or some leftover pasta for dinner.
 The food was good, nonetheless I’d rather spend my money on good yoga classes or books.